NickColley/past/README.md

 [![past latest npm version](https://img.shields.io/npm/v/past.svg)](https://www.npmjs.com/package/past)

-> **⚠️✋ Do not use in production: this project is very new and there are likely security and performance issues.**
+> **⚠️✋ Do not use in production: this project is new and may have security and performance issues.**

 Assuming a folder of structure of: